How to Get From Cancun to Mexico City

 Step 2: Cancun to Mexico City by Flight

-Prices for airline tickets can go as low as 620 MXN ($36.00) when you book at least a few weeks ahead.
+Prices for airline tickets can go as low as 695 MXN ($40) when you book at least a few weeks ahead.
 Regularly check Skyscanner for the cheapest flights!

 Step 3: Mexico City Airport to the City Centre

-Visit our page for Mexico City Airport for a more detailed guide to get to the city centre.
+You can check our Mexico City Airport page for a more detailed guide.

 Cancun to Mexico City by Bus

-If for whatever reason you couldn’t or didn’t want to fly, you can also take the bus from Cancun to Mexico City.
+If for whatever reason, you couldn’t or didn’t want to fly, you can also take the bus from Cancun to Mexico City.

 But if you’re really determined to take the bus, we recommend stocking up on water, snacks and a podcast or five.
 And wear comfortable clothes!
 Luckily, the views will help keep you distracted from time to time.